ironhack-labs/lab-javascript-functions-and-arrays/README.md

 ### Game Characters

 This Clue board game has a new roster of playable characters.
-All of them  have first names, last names, occupations, age, descriptions and images.
+All of them  have first names, last names, occupations, age, and descriptions.
 Here you will find a list of some of their attributes. :satisfied:

 - **Jacob Green:** his color is *green*.
 He has a lot of connections and is always willing to help people out -- for a price.